QuickBooks Blog

 List of Common Expenses and Tax Deductions for Cleaners and Maid Services

-Cleaning houses can indeed be a chore, but one that can be incredibly rewarding, especially when someone pays you to do it.
+Cleaning houses can be a chore, but it can be one that is incredibly rewarding, especially when someone pays you to do it.
 And while no one likes getting into the nitty-gritty of taxes, there are more than a few valid tax deductions that cleaners can claim as part of their ordinary and necessary expenses.

-Most professionals in the cleaning industry are classified as self-employed.
-Unlike traditional workers, self-employed professionals don’t have taxes withheld from their paychecks.
+Most professionals in the cleaning industry are classified as self-employed, and unlike traditional workers, self-employed professionals don’t have taxes withheld from their paychecks.

 Transportation Expenses